AndersenLab/andersenlab.github.io/pages/software.md

 ### [liftover-utils](https://github.com/AndersenLab/liftover-utils)
 ----

-Liftover.py is a python script that wraps the `remap_gff_between_releases.pl` script by Gary Williams.
-It allows for liftover of the following file types:
+Liftover is a python script that wraps the `remap_gff_between_releases.pl` script by Gary Williams.
+It expands upon the number of filetypes you can liftover:

 * VCF/BCF (Requires bcftools)
 * GFF